Digital Marketing Trends changes fast: are you keeping up with the latest trends?

 AI is more than just a fun party trick: it’s a digital marketing trend that delivers faster, better customer service.
 Whether you deploy AI as augmented reality or chatbots, artificial intelligence is turbo-charging digital marketing campaigns online and offline.
 Chatbots help customers get quick answers to FAQs and improve the overall online experience.
 AI can inform content marketing, giving brands the power to personalize content on a new level.
 And, tools like Amazon Alexa and Siri offer new touchpoints for consumers to connect with a brand at any moment.
 Instant service is becoming truly instant with this year’s AI trend.

 This year, think small.
 And by small, we mean local, micro-targeted, and personal.
 Digital marketing is getting hyper-specific with micro-influencers and new platforms that make it easy for small businesses to compete with big brands.
 Facebook Local and Google Posts are two examples of ways that platforms are letting ads get uber-specific.
 Coupled with a location-specific trend is the desire for mobility.
-It’s a given that websites should be mobile-optimized.
 Now, your digital marketing toolkit should include geolocation-based texting, or deals and discounts based on geofencing.
 Mobile is no longer an afterthought: it should present front and center to your digital marketing strategy.